CULTIVATING "JEONG": INSIGHTS INTO THE 2000-YEAR-OLD CONCEPT OF WELL-BEING

 One model often quoted in the science of happiness would be Seligman’s PERMA model, which underscores the characteristics of a flourishing individual[4]:

 Jeong can be applied to each of these five principles to improve them and enrich our overall understanding and attitude toward the cultivation of happiness.
-Tips for how to more easily implement these key happiness principles are also provided.
+Tips on how to implement these key happiness principles more easily are also provided.

 1. Jeong for Positive Emotions